1971 Iraq poison grain disaster: Effects

 In 1974, a joint Food and Agriculture Organization (FAO) and World Health Organization (WHO) meeting made several recommendations to prevent a similar outbreak.
 These included stressing the importance of labelling bags in the local language and with locally understood warning symbols.
 The possibility of an additive creating a strong bitter taste was studied.
 The meeting urged governments to strictly regulate methyl- and ethylmercury use in their respective countries, including limiting use to where no other reasonable alternative was available.
 It also recommended the involvement of the FAO and WHO in assisting national governments in regulation and enforcement, and the setting up of national poison control centres.
 Over 9–13 November, a Conference on Intoxication due to Alkylmercury-Treated Seed was held in Baghdad.
-It supported the recommendations of the FAO/WHO report and further suggested that local and national media should publicise outbreaks, including size and symptoms; it considered the distribution of this information crucial.
+It supported the recommendations of the FAO/WHO report and suggested that local and national media should publicise outbreaks, including size and symptoms; it considered the distribution of this information crucial.
 It also laid out a general plan as to the collection of relevant information from the field and potential analysis for further investigation.
 It called on national governments to make use of WHO involvement whenever feasible, and absolved world governments in clear terms, saying that "No country should ever feel that any blame will attach to it for allowing an outbreak to occur".